 Thank you for your letter of December 17, 2007.
-We are very encouraged that you are reviewing the decision to decline adalimumab (Humira®) for people living with ankylosing spondylitis in Saskatchewan as scientific evidence supports the use of biologic response modifiers for this disease.
+We are very encouraged that you are reviewing the previous government's decision to decline adalimumab (Humira®), etanercept (Enbrel®) and infliximab (Remicade®) for people living with ankylosing spondylitis in Saskatchewan as scientific evidence supports the use of these medications for this disease.